andreasvirkus/cottage/src/about.md

 my time tinkering on small private projects, reading books & articles and listening to podcasts.

 My biggest educational growth though were the first few months at my first job and I believe my hunger for knowledge has sky-rocketed ever since.

-I love meetups and conferences (though not the ones all 'bout fluff).
+I also love meetups and conferences (...it's the free swag).

 Since some do care about the _official_ part of this, here's a rundown:
 - **CS at Tallinn University of Technology**